multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 This context forms the contents of our callback closure.

-More specifically, all callback arguments other than the `#[call_result]` will be passed to it before launching the call, they will be saved by the framework somewhere in the contract storage, then given to the callback and deleted.
+More specifically, all callback arguments other than the `#[call_result]` will be passed to it before launching the call, they will be saved by the framework in the contract storage automatically, then given to the callback and deleted.

 Example: